basehack/Unix-Securement-Script/README.md

 Currently works on:

-  CentOS, Gentoo, Debian and Ubuntu
+  CentOS, Gentoo, Debian, Ubuntu and CrunchBang.

  Support coming soon:

-  Arch and Crunchbang
+  Arch

 --

 Versions for each one:

-Debian/Ubuntu: secureapt.sh
+Debian/Ubuntu/Crunchbang: secureapt.sh

 CentOS: secureyum.sh